-'Substantial amount of damage' left behind after potential tornado in Armada
+'Substantial amount of damage' left behind after possible tornado in Armada

 (WXYZ) — A "substantial amount of damage" was left behind in Armada after a possible tornado on Saturday evening.
+The National Weather Service is currently evaluating the area for damage as officials say they are certain a tornado touched down.

 Strong storms rolled through metro Detroit which caused a tornado warning to be issued for areas, including Armada, just before 8 p.m.